kynarilaarnio/csgo-observer-config/README.md

 - `Keypad 2,5,8` - Mid angles
 - `Keypad 3,6,9` - B site angles / pathways to B

+More specific camera locations can be found from file *camera_locations.txt* or from the map specific config file comments.

 ##### 5 second lerps to above angles
 - `Arrow down` + corresponding key from above